Skip to content

 The primary outcome was assessing the performance of eight clinical guidelines on identifying children with invasive meningococcal disease (NICE meningitis (CG102); NICE sepsis (NG51); London; Chester; Bristol; Nottingham; Newcastle-Birmingham-Liverpool; and Glasgow).

-The secondary outcomes were: performance of the eight guidelines in identifying children with other bacterial infections; and also looking at a cost comparison of each of the eight guidelines.
+The secondary outcomes were the eight guidelines’ performance in identifying children with other bacterial infections and a cost comparison of each of the eight guidelines.

 What were the results?

-Of all 1334 children, 86% had a blood test and 45% had antibiotics.
-For patients admitted to hospital, the median length of stay was one night.
-11 patients were admitted to PICU (2%) and two patients died (<1%).
+Of all 1334 children, 86% had a blood test, and 45% had antibiotics.
+For patients admitted to the hospital, the median length of stay was one night.
+11 patients were admitted to PICU (2%), and two patients died (<1%).

 346 patients (26%) did not have standard testing, and of these 19 patients (5%) had one unplanned re-attendance within seven days.
 However, none of these required readmission, antibiotics, or bacterial infection.